 “Sydney rock oysters take on the properties of their environment,” says Kali Austin, a spokesperson for the collective.
 “As such, their taste can vary greatly from region to region.”

 Some are saltier with more pronounced minerality, others are sweeter, or richer in umami.
 If you want to try the lot get the Tasting Kit, which has eight oysters from each of East 33’s three regions, with tasting notes to guide you through this waiter-less period.
+Or there's one that comes with a bottle of Veuve Clicquot.

 And if you don’t have the right instrument to ply open your oysters, you can also pick up a shucking knife for $8.